lifeisstillgood/softwaremind/docs/newbook/intro.rst

 --------------

 * Software is a form of literacy

+We are reshaping the world by making it explict, introspectable, open.

+There are enormous implications.
+Similarly in history we have chosen to become urban dwellers, agricutrlists,and now knowledge workers and organisers at scale

 * Arranging the world to be iterated over.

   (joke about google destroying what it cannot index) BUt this is also true - we did lose pre-industrial society.
   Lessons about how to live togetehr were lost (beware rose coloured glasses and abuse) Historical sweep important, industrial world only 250 years old, (1776 story).
   We have lost freedoms and gained a new world - but it is unstoppable.
 We live in unsustainable